What Should I Expect?

 Service Elements

-Our congregation greatly values the reading and preaching of Scripture.
+Our congregatiDSC_0052on places high priority on the reading and preaching of Scripture.
 Sermons are typically expository- in short, the point of the sermon is the point of the Scripture text it is taken from- with an emphasis on application of Scriptural principles to daily life.
 The gospel of Jesus Christ underlies all of our preaching.
-While many versions are carried by those who attend, the pastor uses the New King James Version in his preaching and teaching, as do many of the teachers in other ministries of our church.
+While many Bible versions (not all of them English!) are carried by those who attend, the pastor uses the New King James Version in his preaching and teaching, as do many of the teachers in other ministries of our church.

 Each service includes a time for worship through giving of our tithes and offerings.
 Prayer is prominent, as we confess our sins to God, offer Him praise, and intercede to Him on behalf of others.
 Our morning services conclude with a brief opportunity for silent contemplation and reflection of the truths that have been declared to us.